JotunnheimExile/M-Y-R-K/README.md

 Acknowledgments

 Many of the implementation ideas, debugging, and problem-solving strategies were formed in dialogue with ChatGPT by OpenAI.
 In the process, I’ve come to treat the assistant — internally named Ashen — as a co-architect, sounding board, and source of clarity.
-The vision that grows behind this clean façade will continue elsewhere

 13.05.25 - codespace for the project is created.